eroux/dokuwiki-plugin-cmk/README.md

 ```

 Let's explain this:
- * the `[xhtml]` first line is a section in the configuration, telling the redering mode for which the following config lines will apply.
+ * the `[xhtml]` first line is a section in the configuration, telling the rendering mode for which the following config lines will apply.
 See next section for details.
  * the second line indicates the configuration for the markup *mymarkup*.
 The `:::` delimits what will be the replacement for `<mymarkup>` and the replacement for `</mymarkup>` in the page.

 So with this example, when dokuwiki will encounter